-- The NSPA are pleased about the increased funding for territorial cooperation together with an ambitious neighborhood policy for which the NSPA can continue to contribute on the transnational regional level as an integrated part of the Barents Region.
-The NSPA will address the possibilities for shaping all programs covering the NSPA.
-The NSPA would furthermore also welcome the possibility to use more of the ordinary structural funds outside each program area and across borders, to better interconnect common challenges with common work towards common goals on sub-macro-regional level rather than only within each program area.
-This implies both the ERDF (proposed to be able to use maximum 10% outside each program area) and the ESF (not allowed at all in the proposal).
+The NSPA are pleased about the increased funding for territorial cooperation together with an ambitious neighborhood policy for which the NSPA can continue to contribute on the transnational regional level as an integrated part of the Barents Region.
+The NSPA will address the possibilities for creating programs covering all of the NSPA.
+The NSPA would furthermore also welcome the possibilities to use more of the ordinary structural funds outside each program area and cross border to better interconnect common challenges with common work towards common goals on sub-macro-regional level rather than only within each program area, both for ERDF (proposed to be able to use maximum 10% outside each program area) and especially also ESF (not allowed at all in the proposal).
 (CPR Art.
+60:2, COM(2011)0615)

-60:2, COM(2011)0615) - The macro-regional dimension is in general not that visible in the proposal, however to our satisfaction, more put forward in the CSF staff working document.
+- The macro-regional dimension is in general not that visible in the proposal, however to our satisfaction, more put forward in the CSF staff working document.
 Clarification is needed of the role of EU-programs in relation to macro-regional strategies, in particular the territorial cooperation programs.
-As all countries and the regions around the Baltic Sea need to put the EUSBSR into the partnership contracts, the NSPA would like to look at the possibility to be an area with more interlinked programs must respond sufficiently to the development needs of the whole of the program region, especially emphasizing the northern and eastern part of the Baltic Sea.
-The NSPA also support the CSF highlighting the need of creating European transport corridors, green infrastructure and ICT in the macro-region.
+As all countries and the regions around the Baltic Sea need to put the Baltic Sea Strategy in to the partnership contracts, the NSPA would like to look at the possibility to make a program area with interlinked programs between the NSPA regions within the Baltic Sea macro-region.
+The NSPA stress that the transnational programs must respond sufficiently to the development needs of the whole of the program region, also the northern and eastern part of the Baltic Sea, and the NSPA support the CSF lifting the need of creating European transport corridors, green infrastructure and ICT in the macro-region.
 (CPR Art.
 14:a(v), COM(2011)0615; CSF Part II (Annex II), SWD(2012)0061) - In this context the NSPA also want to put forward the cooperation with northwestern Russia is an important issue for the NSPA.
-We also support strengthening the Northern Dimension of the EU as a growing regional cooperation in the northern part of EU and its neighboring regions such as the Barents Euro Arctic region and the Leningrad region and St Petersburg.
+We also support strengthening the Northern Dimension of EU as a growing regional cooperation in the northern part of EU and its neighboring countries within the Barents Arctic region.
 With regard to this it is important that the EU provides sufficient funding for cooperation between EU regions and their Russian counterparts and that the selection of themes is wide not only transport and energy.
 Also small-scale civil society projects between NGO's are valuable and should be supported.
 (ERDF-TC Art.
 3:4, COM(2011)0611) - Norway takes active part in the European territorial cooperation.
-The legislative proposal for support from ERDF to European territorial cooperation objective, excludes Norway from being lead partner in such cooperation in the future.
-The NSPA proposes an amendment so that also EEA countries can be lead partners, to ensure Norwegian commitment to the regional cooperation also in the period 2014 - 2020.
+The legislative proposal for support from ERDF to European territorial cooperation goal, excludes Norway from being lead partner in such cooperation in the future.
+The NSPA proposes that this is to be removed from the provision, to ensure the Norwegian commitment to the regional cooperation also in the period 2014 - 2020.
 (ERDF-TC Art.
 12:4, COM(2011)0611)